 The cave environment is completely dark.
 The temperature is usually constant throughout the year and is the average temperature for the land above.
 This means they feel cool in summer and warm in winter.
 Caves are formed by flowing water and this will often be found underground.
 Immersion in water can rapidly cool the caver and their clothing must be able to cope with this.
 There can be strong draughts blowing, particularly near vertical pitches with underground waterfalls dropping down them.

 In addition we will be taking spare food, drink, batteries and clothing for ourselves as well as rope, karabiners, and other rigging gear.
 These will be carried in stout bags, called tackle sacks.

-After reading all this perhaps you are wondering what we get out of all this.
-If so, then have a read of Why We Do It.
+After reading all this, you are perhaps wondering what we get out of going caving.
+If so, then read Why We Do It.